 7. Warranty.
 Discloser warrants that it has the right to make the disclosures under this Agreement.
 NO OTHER WARRANTY IS MADE BY EITHER PARTY UNDER THIS AGREEMENT.
 ANY INFORMATION EXCHANGED UNDER THIS AGREEMENT IS PROVIDED “AS IS.”

 8. Miscellaneous.
 This Agreement does not create any agency or partnership relationship between the parties hereto.
-This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware governing such agreements, without regard to conflicts-of-law principles.
-The sole and exclusive jurisdiction and venue for any litigation arising out of this Agreement shall be an appropriate federal or state court located in the State of Delaware, and the parties agree not to raise, and waive, any objections or defenses based upon venue or forum non conveniens.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California governing such agreements, without regard to conflicts-of-law principles.
+The sole and exclusive jurisdiction and venue for any litigation arising out of this Agreement shall be an appropriate federal or state court located in the State of California, and the parties agree not to raise, and waive, any objections or defenses based upon venue or forum non conveniens.
 This Agreement contains the complete and exclusive agreement of the parties with respect to the subject matter hereof and supersedes all prior agreements and understandings whether written or oral, express or implied.
 If any provision of this Agreement is held invalid, illegal or unenforceable by a court of competent jurisdiction, such shall not affect any other provision of this Agreement, which shall remain in full force and effect.
 No amendment or alteration of the terms of this Agreement shall be effective unless made in writing and executed by both parties hereto.
-Except where expressly indicated otherwise, the words “written” or “in writing” shall include, but not be limited to, written or printed documents, in any format now know or later developed including electronic and facsimile transmissions and computer disks or tapes (whether machine or user readable).
+Except where expressly indicated otherwise, the words “written” or “in writing” shall include, but not be limited to, written or printed documents, in any format now known or later developed including electronic and facsimile transmissions and computer disks or tapes (whether machine or user readable).
 A failure or delay in exercising any right in respect to this Agreement will not be presumed to operate as a waiver, and a single or partial exercise of any right will not be presumed to preclude any subsequent or further exercise of that right or the exercise of any other right.
 Any modification or waiver of any provision of this Agreement shall not be effective unless made in writing.
 Any such waiver shall be effective only in the specific instance and for the purpose given.

 Name: Charles Replogle